A lot of businesses are starting to take their content marketing campaigns seriously.

 There are a few key ways to work out if your content is working and delivering results that will benefit the bottom line of your business.

 Ultimately, it all depends on what you want your content marketing to do for you,whether its ROI, brand awareness or something else – its important to establish your marketing goals.

-If you look at the chart below, you’ll see that there are many goals companies have when it comes to content marketing.
+If you look at the chart below, you’ll see that there are many goals companies have when it comes to content marketing campaigns.

-For example, 84% of content marketers use content marketing to increase brand awareness.
+For example, 84% of content marketers use marketing campaigns to increase brand awareness.

 Everyone’s goals are different, however.

-If your goals are different, then your content marketing plan is going to be different.
+If your goals are different, then your content and digital marketing plan is going to be different.